Skip to content

 Required data:

-• the thing it accesses - left
+• The thing it accesses - left

-• value - right
+• property- right

 ⚠️ Implementation